mrs-brubotics/documentation_brubotics/source/Introduction_to_visualization.rst

    cd ~/mrs_workspace/src/simulation/example_tmux_scripts/one_drone_gps
    ./start.sh

-The Rviz window will open after Gazebo and it looks like this:
+The RViz window will open after Gazebo and it looks like this:

 .. figure:: _static/one_drone_rviz.png
    :width: 800